Spring 2017 Support Groups

 Confidential Support Group: Sexual Assault Survivors

 The group is open to female identifying individuals who have survived sexual assault in their lives.
-This confidential space hopes to provide a safe space for survivors to talk about their experience and gain support from others who lived through similar experiences.
+The hope is to provide a safe space for survivors to talk about their experience and gain support from others who have lived through similar experiences.

 This is a group open to all individuals interested in learning how to establish, develop, and maintain healthy relationships in a supportive environment.

 - Group meets on Wednesdays at 4:00 p.m. in the Counseling Center Waiting Room starting Week 2 through Week 10

 - Please contact Dr. Erika Driver & Shelee-Ann Flemmings, M.A. with additional questions at firstname.lastname@example.orgemail@example.com or call 269.337.5782